modir/using-laminas-framework-book/version2/docs/skeleton.md

 We've seen how to use the `php composer.phar install` command to install our dependencies.
 As soon as you call this command, Composer will find, download and install the dependencies to your `vendor` subdirectory.

-Q> **Is it safe to install dependencies with Composer?**
+> **Is it safe to install dependencies with Composer?**
-Q>
+>
-Q> Well, some people may be afraid of Composer-style dependency management, Q> because they think someone can update the dependencies system-wide by mistake or intentionally, Q> causing the web application to
+> Well, some people may be afraid of Composer-style dependency management,
+> because they think someone can update the dependencies system-wide by mistake or intentionally,
+> causing the web application to
-Q> break.
-Note, that Composer *never* installs these Q> system-wide, instead it installs them into your `APP_DIR/vendor/` directory.
+> break.
+Note, that Composer *never* installs these
+> system-wide, instead it installs them into your `APP_DIR/vendor/` directory.

 After installation, Composer also creates the `APP_DIR/composer.lock` file.
 This file now contains actual versions of the packages that were installed.
 If you run the `install` command again,